wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/explore-power-bi/includes/4-connect-flows-to-data-sources.md

 In Power BI Desktop, certified third-party connectors appear along with generic and common connectors.
 Security settings don't need to be adjusted to use the certified connectors.

 To use a non-certified custom connector, the connector must be included in the Customer Connectors folder.
-The data extension security settings must then be modified from the default setting to enable their use.<br>
+The data extension security settings must then be modified from the default setting to enable their use.

 **Additional reading.** For more information on certified data connectors, see [Power BI data sources](/power-bi/power-bi-data-sources?azure-portal=true).
 For more information on data connectors, see [Connector Extensibility in Power BI](/power-bi/desktop-connector-extensibility?azure-portal=true).